srkunze/xheap/README.rst

 XHEAP_
 ======

-It's like heapq_.
-Fast but it's object-oriented and has more features.
+It's like heapq_ (which is blazingly fast) but it's object-oriented and has more features.

 Why?
 ----

 Less code.

 Fast Removal (with and without known index).

 No need to re-invent the wheel.